 Xcode is Apple's programming application for developers.
-It's free from the Mac App Store, and it's required to do iPhone and iPad development.
+It's free from the Mac App Store, and it's required to do development for Apple’s platforms.
 So, your first action is to click here to install Xcode from the Mac App Store – it's quite a big download, so start downloading it now and carry on reading.

 While that's downloading, I can explain a couple of the absolute basics to you: